Ilysen/end-of-transmission/docs/prelude/people/brilliant-sparks.md

 ## Mission 1: In Situ

 During the *Cetacean's* arrival on Ngoc Linh, Sparks provided the team with a code-spike to enter the station through remote override of a landing pad's control systems to force it to lower into the hangar.
 She also served as the chief coordinator, providing updates and checking in regularly to exchange information.

+## Current Status

+Sparks remains aboard the *Cetacean* and continues to work closely with Quay.
+She bumps into the team often at shared meetings and planning sessions, although she hasn't served an active role in assisting them directly since their arrival at Ngoc Linh.